printers-for-people/catboat/docs/Measuring_Resonances.md

 First, check and follow the instructions in the
 [RPi Microcontroller document](RPi_microcontroller.md) to setup the "linux mcu" on the Raspberry Pi.
-This will configure a second Klipper instance that runs on your Pi.
+This will configure a second Kalico instance that runs on your Pi.

 Make sure the Linux SPI driver is enabled by running `sudo